Anterior cervical corpectomy & discectomy

 Problems of the backbone and spinal cord should always be taken seriously and treated as soon as possible.
 One of these conditions is called spinal stenosis.
 Anterior cervical corpectomy and discectomy can provide relief of associated discomfort and other painful symptoms.

-Over time, vertebra and disks can encounter damage resulting from aging, injury, or bone diseases like osteoporosis.
+Over time, vertebra and discs can encounter damage resulting from aging, injury, or bone diseases like osteoporosis.
 Additionally, malformed structures could eventually lead to a narrowing of the open spaces in your spinal region.
 If this happens, it places significant pressure on and injures the nerves.
 This condition is called spinal stenosis.

 Spinal stenosis might result from conditions including:

-• Thickening of ligaments, which are the soft tissues connecting spinal bones.
+- Thickening of ligaments, which are the soft tissues connecting spinal bones

-• Immediate traumatic incidents, like excessively forceful physical contact, car accidents, or significant falls.
+- Immediate traumatic incidents, like excessively forceful physical contact, car accidents, or significant falls

-• Genetic spinal malformations.
+- Genetic spinal malformations

 Less commonly, stenosis can result from benign or cancerous tumors developing in or around the spine.